Correlation between the Hurst exponent and the maximal Lyapunov exponent: examining some low-dimensional conservative maps: Discussion and conclusions

 \section{Discussion and conclusions}

-It was suspected, based on the result of Ref.\cite{Suyal} for the Lorenz system \cite{Lorenz} for which an $H>1/2$ was computed, that chaotic time series might be generally characterized by an HE exceeding $1/2$, indicating persistent behaviour of the corresponding time series.
-The mLE and HE distributions were computed for two 2D conservative discrete maps, the Chirikov standard map \cite{Chirikov} and the 2D Froeschl\'e map \cite{Froeschle1971}.
-Both characteristic exponents reveal remarkably similar structures in the mixed space of nonlinear parameter versus initial condition (see Fig.~\ref{figur1} and \ref{figur4}).
-Moreover, a tight correlation between the HEs and mLEs for the two maps was found: $\rho=0.83$ and $\rho=0.75$ for the Chirikov and Froeschl\'e maps, respectively.
-This is remarkable, as the two exponents are descriptors of different behaviour: the mLE is a measure of sensitivity to initial conditions, interconnected with chaos, and the HE is a measure of persistency (long-term memory, autocorrelation)---it characterizes the incremental trend in the data.
+It was suspected that chaotic time series might be generally characterized by $H\neq 1/2$.
+The mLE and $H$ distributions were computed for the 2D conservative Chirikov standard map \cite{Chirikov,Lichtenberg,Meiss}.
+Both characteristic exponents reveal remarkably similar structures in the mixed space of nonlinear parameter $K$ versus initial condition $x_0$ (see Fig.~\ref{figur1}).
+Moreover, a tight correlation between the $H$ estimates and mLEs was found, characterized by $\rho=0.83$.
+This is remarkable, as the two exponents are descriptors of different behavior: the mLE is a measure of sensitivity to initial conditions, interconnected with chaos, and $H$ is a measure of persistency (long-term memory, autocorrelation)---it characterizes the incremental trend in the data.

-In case of the 2D Froeschl\'e map (Sect.~\ref{subsec32:res}) the HEs tend to gather at $H\sim 0$ in case of regular, and at $H\sim 1$ in case of chaotic motion.
-The HE distribution is characterized by two sharp peaks [Fig.~\ref{figur5} (a)].
-The Chirikov standard map (Sect.~\ref{subsec31:res}) yielded more interesting results: while regular motion again corresponds to $H\sim 0$, the HE peak related to the chaotic zone is at $H=0.4-0.6$, and with a steady gradient in between (Fig.~\ref{figur2} (a) and \ref{figur3}).
-This is a somewhat different result that was expected based on the Lorenz system, however, the latter is a continuous dissipative system, contrary to the systems examined herein, which are conservative and discrete.
+The investigated map yielded interesting results (Sect.~\ref{subsec31:res}), in particular: while regular motion corresponds to $H\sim 0$, the peak related to the chaotic zone is at $H=0.4-0.6$, and with a steady gradient in between (see Fig.~\ref{figur2}(a) and \ref{figur3}).

-Motivated by the tight correlation between the mLEs and HEs, an ML procedure, using the NN algorithm, was performed to reproduce the HE distributions based on the mLE distributions (Sect.~\ref{sec5:mach}).
-Approximately $5000-6000$ points from the mixed spaces were used for the training, and then using $2-2.4\times 10^5$ mLEs, the HEs were retrieved.
-It should be emphasized that the shape of the mLE--HE relation is crucial here, as when an artificially, uniformly distributed set of mLEs was used, the retrieved HE distributions were different then the ones computed directly from the time series [Fig.~\ref{figur7} (c)---(d)].
-The NN procedure, applied to the true mLEs, allowed to reproduce the structure of the mixed spaces in great detail [Fig.~\ref{figur7} (e)---(f)].
+Motivated by the tight correlation between the mLE and $H$, an ML procedure, using the NN algorithm, was performed to reproduce the $H$ distribution based on the mLE distribution alone (Sect.~\ref{sec51:res}).
+Approximately 5000 points from the mixed space $K\times x_0$ were used for training, and then with $2\times 10^5$ mLEs, the $H$ values were retrieved.
+It should be emphasized that the shape of the mLE--HE relation is crucial here, as when an artificially, uniformly distributed set of mLEs was used, the retrieved $H$ distribution was different from the one computed directly from the time series [Fig.~\ref{figur7}(c)].
+The NN procedure, applied to the true mLEs, allowed to reproduce the structure of the mixed space in great detail [Fig.~\ref{figur7}(e)].